Taking away the stress and worry of being an Executor

 What services do you provide?

-“Grant only” – We will prepare the necessary legal documentation and tax returns and apply for the Grant at the Probate Registry based on the information that you provide us.
+“Grant only” – We will prepare the necessary legal documentation and Inheritance Tax return and apply for the Grant at the Probate Registry based on the information that you provide us.
 You will then be able to deal with the rest of the estate administration yourself if you wish to do so.

 Full Estate Administration – We will take full responsibility for dealing with the estate administration from start to finish.
 If your estate is high-value, complex or may give rise to a dispute, our full service will help to protect you from future problems and claims.